 Rolling updates allow deployments’ updates to take place with zero downtime by incrementally updating Pods’ Redis Enterprise Cluster instances with new ones.

-The following illustrations depict how a rolling update occurs:
+The following illustrations show how a rolling update is done:

 - Each hexagon represents a node